laminlabs/lamin-cli/lamin_cli/compute/README.md

 `T4:1` attaches one T4.
 `T4:4` would attach 4 T4 GPUs to your job.
+`A10:1` would attach 1 A10 GPU to your job.

 ```
 lamin run --path ./helloworld_gpu.py --app_name lamin_run_pytorch --packages torch --image nvcr.io/nvidia/pytorch:22.12-py3 --gpu T4:1

 ```

+3. Track your script through LaminDB

+your scripts are saved in the following key on LaminDB: `/app_name/script_name`

+The above script is saved as `lamin_run_pytorch/helloworld_gpu.py` This key and script_name pair will be updated each time the script is updated.

 ### Lets expand the above to train a simple model